mediocregopher/blog.mediocregopher.com/follow.md

 ---
-layout: post
+layout: page
 title: "Follow the Blog"
-description: "There's lots of ways to do it"
 nofollow: true
 ---

-There are a few ways to get notified of new posts to the Mediocre Blog.
+Here's your options for receiving updates about new blog posts:

-## Method 1: RSS
+## Option 1: RSS

 RSS is the classic way to follow any blog.
+It comes from a time before aggregators like reddit and twitter stole the show, when people felt capable to manage their own content feeds.
+We should use it again.

-Simply give any RSS reader the following URL...
+To follow over RSS give any RSS reader the following URL...

 <a href="{{site.url}}/feed.xml">{{site.url}}/feed.xml</a>

-...and posts from this blog will show up as soon as they are published.
+...and posts from this blog will show up in your RSS feed as soon as they are published.
 There are literally thousands of RSS readers out there.
 Here's some
 recommendations:

 * [Google Chrome Browser Extension](https://chrome.google.com/webstore/detail/rss-feed-reader/pnjaodmkngahhkoihejjehlcdlnohgmp)